maoguihu/GlobalCityExtremeTemperature/README.md

 # Future Exposure Risk to Heat Waves: Global and Mega-Cities Scales
-This project contains data and codes for the research "Future Exposure Risk to Heat Waves: Global and Mega-Cities Scales" (submitted to journal).
+This project contains data and codes for the research "Future Exposure Risk to Heat Waves: Global and Mega-Cities Scales" (submitted).